Are your ears drawing attention for the wrong reasons? Ear surgery can restore balance, symmetry, and confidence — for both children and adults.

 Among all facial features, the ears are uniquely positioned — literally and figuratively — to shape how others perceive us and how we see ourselves.
 Ears that project too far from the head, sit unevenly, carry an unusual contour, or bear the marks of an old injury have a way of becoming the focal point of a face rather than a quiet, balanced part of it.
 For children especially, this can translate into unwanted attention at school and a loss of confidence during some of the most formative years of their lives.

 Otoplasty can address ears that project noticeably away from the sides of the head, uneven or asymmetrical ear placement, irregular cartilage contours or structural birth anomalies, earlobes that are stretched, torn, or distorted from injury, and dissatisfaction with the outcome of a prior ear procedure.
-Dr. Robinson performs ear surgery on both children and adults once the ears have matured to their full size — a milestone most patients reach around their fifth or sixth birthday.
-Whether the concern is cosmetic, reconstructive, or both, the results of ear surgery are visible, meaningful, and achieved with minimal disruption to daily life.
+Dr. Robinson performs ear surgery on both children and adults once the ears have matured — a milestone most patients reach around their fifth or sixth birthday.

-Dr. Ernest B. Robinson is a Board Certified Specialist in facial plastic and reconstructive surgery with more than 20 years of experience performing cosmetic and corrective otoplasty for his patients from Aliso Viejo, Anaheim, Costa Mesa, Irvine, Laguna Hills, and Santa Ana in Orange County and beyond.
-If you’re considering ear surgery for yourself or your child, contact Robinson Facial Plastic Surgery in Aliso Viejo to request a consultation.
-Call, email, or complete this form to schedule an appointment with Dr. Robinson and take the first step toward a more balanced, confident appearance.
+Dr. Ernest B. Robinson is a Board Certified Specialist in facial plastic and reconstructive surgery with more than 20 years of experience performing cosmetic and corrective otoplasty for his patients from Aliso Viejo, Anaheim, Costa Mesa, Irvine, Laguna Hills and Santa Ana in Orange County and beyond.

 Each ear is unique in terms of its position, anatomy, and type of issue.
 For this reason, before discussing any surgical strategy, Dr. Robinson starts with a comprehensive, leisurely conversation.
 He will review your medical history, carefully examine the shape and position of each ear, and take note of any asymmetry between the two.
 Photographs are typically taken at this stage to aid in planning.

-Importantly, otoplasty has no effect on hearing function — the procedure addresses only the outer ear’s form and position.
-The results are permanent, and for patients who have the procedure during childhood, the benefits extend well beyond appearance: studies consistently find that children who undergo ear correction early experience measurable gains in confidence and social ease throughout their development.
-For adult patients, the impact is no less significant — a single procedure, with a short recovery and enduring results, can reframe the relationship a person has with their own reflection for years to come.
+Importantly, otoplasty has no effect on hearing function — the procedure addresses only the outer ear's form and position.
+The results are permanent.
+For patients who have the procedure during childhood, the benefits extend well beyond appearance — studies consistently find that children who undergo ear correction early experience measurable gains in confidence and social ease throughout their development.

 This website does not contain medical advice and the use of this website does not create a physician/patient relationship between you and Robinson Facial Plastic Surgery.
 The photographs of models displayed on this web site are for decorative purposes only.
 See before & after photos for possible results.